 As well as our own collections we also showcase the work of other independent designer/makers, whose stories are as unique as their jewellery.

-If you are looking for a specific piece of jewellery from one of our designers then be sure to contact us to check availability.
+If you are looking for a specific piece made by one of our designers then please contact us to check availability.

 Click on the thumbnails below to jump to the individual designers or scroll down to browse through them all...

 Alice is an award-winning jewellery designer and maker.
 She draws complex beauty from the simplest of forms to make elegant, contemporary jewellery with meticulous attention to detail.
 Her work is influenced by the cuts, folds and repetition used in paper art, and draws on lines, angles and repetitive shapes for inspiration.